Lantus cartridge systemsPronunciation

 - Lantus cartridge systems should be clear and colorless.
 Do not use Lantus cartridge systems if it contains particles or is discolored, or if the container is cracked or damaged.

-- Do NOT dilute Lantus cartridge systems or mix it with other insulin.
+- Do NOT dilute Lantus cartridge systems or mix it with other insulin or liquid medicine.
 Do NOT use it in an insulin pump.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into a vein or muscle.